colinoflynn/pyjtagbs/README.md

 That library was developed by Viveris (credit to Jean-François DEL NERO & Sébastien Corbeau).

+**WARNING: The .dll in the repo is only a 32-bit build, so this only works with 32-bit Python on Windows**

+### Using J-Link

+The device can use a J-Link, it needs Segger's DLL as well for that.

 ## Other Tools worth Mentioning

 * urJTAG